Sparkleleuk/Sustainability_Matters/_posts/2018-03-06-wage-violations.markdown

 ### New program directs employers to self-report labor violations

 The Department of Labor (DOL) today announced a new <a href="http://thehill.com/regulation/labor/377032-labor-department-launches-pilot-program-to-allow-businesses-to-self-report" target="_blank">pilot program</a> that allows business owners to self-report potential overtime and wage violations.
-The DOL rolled out the Payroll Audit Independent Determination (PAID) system, a self-auditing program for businesses, to resolve worker claims over unpaid overtime and minimum wage obligations under the Fair Labor Standards Act (FLSA) without litigation.
+The DOL rolled out the Payroll Audit Independent Determination (PAID) system, a self-auditing program for businesses, to resolve worker claims over unpaid overtime and minimum wage obligations under the Fair Labor Standards Act (FLSA), without litigation.

 #### What’s the DOL saying?

 Labor Secretary Alexander Acosta said the program provides employers a simple way to voluntarily come forward if they think they violated the FLSA and pay back wages.
-Companies that do will not have to pay civil monetary penalties as they would if the DOL investigates a labor complaint and finds the employer in violation.
+Companies that do so will not have to pay civil monetary penalties as they would if the DOL investigates a labor complaint and finds the employer in violation.
 Employers currently under investigation and litigation will not be allowed to participate in the program.

 #### And what about businesses?